 Annual Homecoming celebration goes online, reprising traditional rites and adding fresh activities

 How’s this for contrast?
 Last year’s bicentennial Homecoming celebration brought a record 6,000 visitors to campus for a weekend of gleeful feats and fetes.
-Crowds mingled all over — at food trucks, in campus buildings, at Sabine Field for the football game against rival Coast Guard (oh, what a finish).
+Crowds mingled all over — at food trucks, in campus buildings, at Sabine Field at Haynes Family Stadium for the football game against rival U.S. Coast Guard (oh, what a finish).

-Because of the coronavirus pandemic and Vermont Health Department guidelines, this year’s Homecoming will have neither crowds, nor in-person banquets or spectator sports.
-Zero visitors.
+Because of the coronavirus pandemic and Vermont Health Department guidelines, this year’s Homecoming will have neither crowds, nor in-person banquets nor spectator sports.
+Overall, zero visitors.

-But there will still be a chock-full events schedule — including a brand-new athletic competition — broadcast online for anyone with a broadband connection and a taste for tradition to enjoy.
+But there will still be a chock-full events schedule — including a brand-new athletic competition — broadcast online for anyone with a broadband connection and a taste for tradition to see.

 “We’re taking pieces of Homecoming that people relate with … and always enjoy seeing when they’re on campus and we’re going to broadcast that so they can watch it at home.”
 Eddie Habeck, director, Norwich University Alumni and Family Relations

 This year’s Homecoming, dubbed “From the Hill to Your Home,” started Thursday and continues through Saturday.
 Alumni and Family Relations Director Eddie Habeck and Associate Vice President of Alumni and Family Relations Diane Scolaro had hoped for a traditional campus-filling event, planning one through June.

 But with the coronavirus unvanquished, everyone, and everything shifted.

 “It became clear COVID-19 would be hanging out for a while,” Scolaro said.
 “We got a bit of a late start on (planning), but we were fortunate to have peers around the country that were in the same boat.”